ant change-to fails under Windows Server 2012 R2 with Cygwin

 You can build the Windows installer on Linux (and probably Mac).
 I did this for Kepler 2.4.

-#5 Updated by Christopher Brooks almost 4 years ago
+#5 Updated by Christopher Brooks about 4 years ago

 Ok, good that we can build the development tree under cmd.

 Not being able to build under Cygwin is a bit embarrassing and sends a message that Kepler is not serious about being developed under Windows.

 Personally, I'm tempted to drop support for Windows because it is very difficult to use Windows to develop outside of the Microsoft tool set.
 Eclipse does ok, but the svn integration is problematic.

 The Kepler community seems to be mostly Mac or Linux these days.
 The fact that no one has complained about this issue indicates that there are very few, if any, Kepler developers under Windows.

 That said, there is a large community of Windows users out there...